hailenwashere/BSE-EmotionDetector-Portfolio/index.md

 ![Colab SS](https://github.com/hailenwashere/BSE-EmotionDetector-Portfolio/blob/gh-pages/colab%20bar.gif)

 As seen in the gif of the save data bar, running my code on Colab was too slow and limited RAM provided by Google Colab stopped this process at around 70%.
 Thus, I moved my code to be locally hosted and used Jupyter Notebooks.
-There was a marginal improvement in the runtime of this saving process as the rate of completion basically tripled (up to around 100 iterations/second), but this allowed other problems to show, like inconsistent images.
+There was a marginal improvement in the runtime of this saving process as the rate of completion basically tripled (up to around 100 iterations/second), but this allowed other problems to show, like saving inconsistent images and not properly saving strings in the dataframe.
 After a lot of debugging, the final save data method can be seen below, which properly saved the entire dataset into a pickle file.

 ![JN SS](https://github.com/hailenwashere/BSE-EmotionDetector-Portfolio/blob/gh-pages/jupyterbar.gif)